Skip to main content

 Facilitators: Kristina Hill, Tim Mollette-Parks, Cristina Bejarano

 This workshop presents strategies for adaptation to rising groundwater in coastal cities.
-This new challenge will create a major new role for landscape architects in urban design and infrastructure work that is focused not three-dimensional landforms and drainage.
+This new challenge will create a major new role for landscape architects in urban design and infrastructure work that is focused on three-dimensional landforms and drainage.
 Success will require visualization and mapping of layered underground systems, compelling narratives, and a clear articulation of equity issues in the distribution of impacts and investments.
 We will share new approaches from California and the Netherlands.

 Learning Objectives

-- Participants will learn to translate new science and groundwater maps to predict, as well as visualize, impacts on urban districts.
+1. Learn to translate new science and groundwater maps to predict, as well as visualize, impacts on urban districts.

-- They will see examples of how to use landform-based strategies for adaptation that work with pumping to protect public health, safety and welfare.
+2. See examples of how to use landform-based strategies for adaptation that work with pumping to protect public health, safety and welfare.

-- Participants will also have an opportunity to discuss strategies for advocacy to achieve policy changes in their states/cities that could bring an environmental equity lens into this adaptation work.
+3. Discuss strategies for advocacy to achieve policy changes in their states/cities that could bring an environmental equity lens into this adaptation work.

 Learning Objectives